TIO-IKIM/k-Strip/README.md

 This repository contains the implementation of [_k-Strip_](https://arxiv.org/abs/2205.09706), a complex valued convolutional neural network (CVNN) based method for automated skull stripping directly in the k-space, the raw data domain of MRI scans.

+This work is part of the **k-Radiomics** project.
+For more information, please visit our project-website https://k-radiomics.ikim.nrw.

 #### Project content & structure

 ![ResUNet](Figures/cResUNet_dark.png#gh-dark-mode-only)